How to grow gladioli

 Flowers | yes | yes | yes | yes | ||||||||

-Gladioli are often known as sword lilies due to their long, pointed leaves.
-The distinctive tall flower spikes emerge in summer and come in a whole host of colours.
-Although they have suffered from an unfashionable reputation, despite being popular props for musicians and performers, they are sneaking back into favour.
+Gladioli are often known as sword lilies due to their long, pointed leaves – their name comes from the Latin for ‘small sword’.
+It seems likely that this association led to the gladiolus becoming symbolic for strength of character and integrity.
+The distinctive tall flower spikes emerge in summer and come in a whole array of colours.
+Although they've suffered from an unfashionable reputation (despite being popular props for musicians and performers), they're coming back into favour.
 It's not hard to figure out why, as they're perfect for bringing colour to a sunny herbaceous border, providing good contrast with grasses and other flowering plants.
 They also look good in containers and make excellent cut flowers.

 How to grow gladioli